 Analyzing your own bounce rate over time may be even more useful than landing page bounce rate benchmarks.
 Aim to consistently improve on your past bounce rate on landing pages.

-7 top causes of high landing page bounce rate (and how to fix them)
+7 top causes and how to improve high landing page bounce rate

 If your bounce rate isn’t where you’d like it to be, what might the cause be?
 And how can you fix the issue?